PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/youtube-dl/28/answer-0-1-2(1).md

         numstr = mobj.group(1)
         if numstr.startswith('x'):
             base = 16
+            numstr = '0%s' % numstr
         else:
             base = 10
-        try:
-            # check if the argument is within the range of Unicode characters
-            value = int(numstr, base)
-            if 0 <= value <= 0x10FFFF:
-                return compat_chr(value)
-        except ValueError:
-            pass
-    return entity
+        return chr(int(numstr, base))
 ```

-With this modification, the program should be able to handle entities that are outside the range of Unicode characters without raising an error.
+This fix should allow the program to pass the failing test without affecting other successful tests.